 Boyce College does not participate in any Title IV (federal or state) student aid programs involving loans or grants.
 Therefore, it is unnecessary for Boyce College students to complete the Free Application for Federal Student Aid (FAFSA).

-- The Financial Aid Office will only certify the student loan with the lender after completed Cost Estimator Worksheet is received.
+- Once your loan has been approved, The Financial Aid Office will certify the student loan and set disbursement dates based on the information given in your Cost Estimator Worksheet.

-While there is no official deadline for student loans, students who intend to use a loan disbursement to pay for tuition costs should have all parts of the application process (including submission of the Cost Estimator Worksheet to the Financial Aid Office) completed by the following dates:
+While there is no official deadline for student loans, students who intend to use a loan disbursement to pay for tuition costs should have all parts of the application process (including submission of the Cost Estimator Worksheet to the Financial Aid Office) completed by the following dates in order for us to get your certification processed in time:

 - Only borrow what you need.
 Remember that every dollar that is borrowed will be required to be repaid in the future, plus interest.
 Calculate how much of your school-related expenses can be paid by other sources (scholarships, payment plan) and then apply for a loan for the remaining amount.